ChadurCheese/Projects/README.md

 # 2D Pygame Space Shooter

-This is a game I made for a school project using pygame.
-It is a 2 player space shooter that takes inspiration from the Star Wars series.
+This is a game that I made for a school project.
+It was created using pygame and concepts such as functions, key inputs, conditional statements, loops, objects etc.